 The 2006 King County Flood Hazard Management Plan is provided in Adobe Acrobat format with file size, in sections to enable faster downloads.
 For help using Acrobat, please visit our Acrobat Help page.

-Printed copies of the Executive Proposed 2006 King County Flood Hazard Management Plan have been distributed to the following public libraries for public access:
+Printed copies of the 2006 Flood Plan are available at the following public libraries:

 - Auburn Library

 - Bellevue Regional Library

 - Issaquah Library